raoul2000/cam-browser/doc/README.md

 - the explorer : a basic file explorer that show snapshots and video files grouped by day of creation
-- services : features with no user interface designed to be launched periodically through a web cron servie for instance.
+- services : features with no user interface designed to be launched periodically through a web cron service for instance.

-Currentl 2 services are available :
+Currently 2 services are available :

-- **sms** : send an SMS using free.fr SMS service, when a new snapshot is created
+- **SMS** : send an SMS using free.fr SMS service, when a new snapshot is created
 - **purge** : remove files older than a configurable amount of days

+Service should be invoked through their respective URL, using (for example) an online cron service ( for example [cronless](https://cronless.com/), a free service with no renew period but limited to 2 jobs at this time 09-2016).

 # Configuration

+## Browser app

 The configuration is defined into the file `config.php` located at the root of the project.
 It is actually a PHP script that defines the **$config** array which is then used by other PHP scripts.